salman-h-khan/PL-ZSD_Release/README.md

 ![ResultsSnapshot](https://salman-h-khan.github.io/images/Fig3_PL-ZSD.JPG)
 ![Qualitative Results](https://salman-h-khan.github.io/images/Fig5_PL-ZSD.JPG)
-*Objects enclosed in red bounding boxes are the unseen objects.*
+*The above results are for Generalized Zero-shot detection setting.
+The seen/unseen objects are enclosed in yellow/red bounding boxes.*

 ## Tests in the wild
 We run the PL-ZSD model on two example videos from the [Youtube-8M](https://research.google.com/youtube8m/) dataset from Google AI.
 The demo videos contain several seen (e.g., pottend plant, person, hand-bag) and unseen classes (cat, train, suitcase).
 Note that we do not apply any pre/post processing procedure across temporal domain to smooth out the predictions.